davesnx/html_of_jsx/README.md

 ## [Documentation](https://davesnx.github.io/html_of_jsx/html_of_jsx/index.html)

-Check the [Documentation](https://davesnx.github.io/html_of_jsx/html_of_jsx/index.html) to know more about the API and it's [features](https://davesnx.github.io/html_of_jsx/html_of_jsx/features.html).
+Check the [Documentation](https://davesnx.github.io/html_of_jsx/html_of_jsx/index.html) to know more about the API and [features](https://davesnx.github.io/html_of_jsx/html_of_jsx/features.html).

 ## Credits

-This library was born from [server-reason-react](https://github.com/ml-in-barcelona/server-reason-react), extracted and simplified to work with HTML5.
+This library was extracted from [server-reason-react](https://github.com/ml-in-barcelona/server-reason-react) and later simplified to work only with HTML5.